davebland/school-on-the-farm/README.md

 Initial planning was done using the 5 planes of UX design & wireframed using an online tool.

-Images and graphics chosen to convey a message of a gentle, outdoor and friendly small animal farm experience.
+Images, bold colours and graphics chosen to convey a message of a child led, gentle, outdoor and friendly enterprise.
 ### User Stories
 1. Potential customers arriving at the site are engaged by the content, agree with the philosophy and easily find all the information they need to convince them to complete the registration form for further information.
 2. Registration form is easy to find & complete.
-3. Other interested parties that are informed about the new business (e.g. local authority, Ofsted etc.) can look up the site & find an overview of what’s being offered and who the responsible person is.
+3. Other interested parties (e.g. local authority, Ofsted etc.) can look up the site & find an overview of what’s being offered and details of who the responsible person is.
-4. Users experience coordinated branding across the site and other media which creates good user experience and confidence in the business.
+4. Users experience appropriate, coordinated branding across the site and other media which creates good user experience and confidence in the business.
 5. Site has good usability for screen reading assistance technology.
 ## Features
 - Fully responsive, looks good on all device sizes.